sbhavani/light-the-jax/README.md

 In fact, `ltj` is `pip` with a few added options:

 - By default, `ltj` uses the local NVIDIA driver version to select the correct binary for you.
+If your CUDA version is newer than all supported JAX versions (e.g., CUDA 12.7), it will automatically use the latest supported version (e.g., CUDA 12.3).

-You can pass the `--jax-computation-backend` option to manually specify the computation backend you want to use:
+  You can also pass the `--jax-computation-backend` option to manually specify the computation backend you want to use:

   ```shell